HenryDashwood/hakyll-website/things/books.md

 ## 2021

+The Red Prince: The Life of John of Gaunt, the Duke of Lancaster - Helen Carr

+Twilight - Stephenie Meyer

 Descartes: A Very Short Introduction - Tom Sorrell

 Great Minds of the Western Intellectual Tradition - Alan Charles Kors, Darren Staloff, Dennis Dalton, Douglas Kellner